Sonic Healthcare (ASX:SHL): Australia’s biggest pathology stock is available at a bargain price

 Consider that SHL’s core business is very diverse, with revenues coming from several different geographies and divisions.
 This is not to say the COVID boom was a bad thing – instead of distributing the extra cash to shareholders, it used the funds to pay down debt and enhance its scale in existing markets.

 Yes, Sonic is an AI play.
 In 2021, it bought into Harrison.ai, to develop AI solutions for pathology, including a chest X-ray AI tool and CT brain AI application.
 It has another joint venture with a company called Franklin.ai that will see the pair complete an anatomical pathology AI product that would eventually be deployed within Sonic and sold globally.
-The company is good at delivering capital returns being a fan of share-buybacks (buying $425m in FY23) and paying a dividend of $1.04 per share (yielding over 3%).
+The company is good at delivering capital returns being a fan of share-buybacks (although it took a break in FY24) and paying a dividend of $1.06 per share (yielding over 3%).

 One risk the company was facing was the prospect of a merger between Healius (ASX:HLS) and Australian Clinical Labs (ASX:ACL), a deal that would’ve created a competitor bigger than them.
 Thankfully for Sonic, the ACCC has poured cold water on this deal.